Harinichitikena/BMI-Calculator/README.md

 📌 Project Overview

-The BMI Calculator is a lightweight web application that calculates a user's Body Mass Index (BMI) and displays the corresponding health category such as Underweight, Normal weight, Overweight, or Obese.
+➤ The BMI Calculator is a lightweight web application that calculates a user's **Body Mass Index (BMI)** and displays the corresponding health category such as **Underweight, Normal weight, Overweight, or Obese**.

-This project demonstrates basic frontend development skills, including form handling, user input validation, and dynamic result display using JavaScript.
+➤ This project demonstrates basic **frontend development skills**, including form handling, user input validation, and dynamic result display using **JavaScript**.

+---

-🚀 Features
+## 🚀 Features

-User-friendly interface
+➤ User-friendly interface

-Input fields for height and weight
+➤ Input fields for height and weight

-Instant BMI calculation
+➤ Instant BMI calculation

-Displays BMI value with health category
+➤ Displays BMI value with health category

-Responsive design for better usability
+➤ Responsive design for better usability

+---

+## 🧮 BMI Formula

+➤ BMI is calculated using the following formula:

 🧮 BMI Formula